 As a result of the complaint, MICI initiated a negotiation process between the Kolektif and their advocates, representatives of the IDB, and representatives of the Haitian government with facilitation by the accountability office.
-The year-long process included information sharing about impacts of the Industrial Park, and detailed, technical surveys to capture the losses of farmers and their families.
+The 18 month-long process included information sharing about impacts of the Industrial Park, and detailed, technical surveys to capture the losses of farmers and their families.

 On 8 December 2018, the parties reached an historic, negotiated agreement that provides for remedial support with a combination of land, employment opportunities, agricultural equipment and training, and support for micro-enterprise focused on women and the most vulnerable members of the community.

 The implementation process that comes next will be the test of the power of the agreement and the commitment of the parties.
 Accountability Counsel will continue to support the Kolektif’ to ensure that the commitments made in the agreement are met.